Last updated on April 4th, 2020 at 03:31 pm

 For the Invested amount, no break is received on income tax.
-Hence, those who need to meet annual income tax bill or is self employed or perhaps investing on retirement to save on income tax may find RRSP to be a better choice.
+Hence, those who need to meet the annual income tax bill or is self-employed or perhaps investing in retirement to save on income tax may find RRSP to be a better choice.

 No withdrawal restrictions apply unless stipulated by TFSA investment products.
 Hence, TFSAs are treated by many as a savings or checking account, making regular withdrawal and deposits.
 However, the amount to contribute is bound by legal limits.

 Funds can be easily ‘borrowed’ from long term savings, thereby losing benefits offered on compound interest.